djaus2/DNETCoreGPIO/README.md

 6. H-Bridge Motor using L293D

 Whilst the above run continously or until stopped the following only do a single pass.
-These are used by TRIGGERcmd Whilst the above run continously or until stopped the following only do a single pass.
 These are used by TRIGGERcmd

 11/12.
 Relay On/Off